unt-libraries/untl-metadata-documentation/docs/fields/creator.rst

         introduction, etc.; witness; consultant; expert
     -   Agents who had an indirect relationship, e.g., funder, sponsor, former owner, donor
-    -   Additional explanation is on our creator and contributor `definition page`_
+    -   Additional explanation is on our creator and contributor :doc:`definition page </creator-contributor-definitions>`

 -   The role should describe the action that the agent took in creating the item and it may not align with job titles or credentials, for